Dre Campbell Farm

 With care, most vegetables can be grown successfully in pots.
 These are some of the best vegetables for containers:

 • Potatoes also need large pots, plenty of sunshine, and good drainage to thrive.
-Pots should be at least 15 inches deep.
+Use large containers at least 15 inches deep and wide.

-• Beans—There are different varieties of beans, but those grown on poles or up trellises are attractive and good growers.
+• Beans—There is a wide variety, but those grown on poles or trellises are attractive and good producers.
 Bush varieties do not need support.
 Wooden boxes, terracotta pots, and barrels are ideal containers for beans.

 • Spinach is one of the best and easiest vegetables to grow in pots.
 Spinach thrives in partial shade but requires nutrient-rich soil.

-• Peas are another easy crop to grow in pots with little attention needed.
+• Peas are another easy crop to grow in pots, requiring little attention.
 Water frequently and use tall supports.

 • Kale—This fast-growing, very productive vegetable needs well-draining, fertile soil to produce well.

-• Onions, especially green onions, do well in planter boxes if appropriately spaced.
+• Onions, especially green onions, do well in planter boxes when spaced appropriately.

 Other Vegetables and Herbs